What is Domestic and Family Violence?

-“Here” is Garema Refuge.
+“Here” is Gareema Refuge.
 A Save the Children safe haven in inner-city Brisbane for women and children escaping family violence.
-Kristie stayed in Garema with her four children for two months.
+Kristie stayed in Gareema with her children for two months.
 Slowly, she started to rebuild her life.

 “My first day in the refuge was very nerve-wracking because obviously we had a lot going on in our lives and we didn’t know what the future held,” recalls Kristie.
 “But everyone was so great here.
 We were able to just rest a minute – to find out what was going to happen next.
 We didn’t have to have all the answers.”

 “[The staff] opened a whole lot of doors I didn’t know existed that helped me on my journey to getting my life back together,” says Kristie.
 “The transition out of the refuge was bittersweet because you feel you are going to be on your own now.
 But the support didn’t stop when I left here.
 I know, even now, months down the track, if I’ve got an issue, I can call and they are there for me.”

 With Kristie’s new life comes new opportunities, which have helped both her and her children grow.